Yordan Alvarez Player Props: Astros vs. Yankees

 Yordan Alvarez At The Plate

+- Alvarez enters this game on a seven-game hitting streak.
+In his last games, he's hitting .421 with two homers.

+- Alvarez has picked up a hit in 73.4% of his 64 games this season, with multiple hits in 21.9% of those games.

-- In 27.0% of his games this season, he has homered, and 7.1% of his trips to the dish.
+- Looking at the 64 games he has played this year, he's homered in 17 of them (26.6%), and in 7% of his trips to the plate.

-- Alvarez has picked up an RBI in 47.6% of his games this year, with more than one RBI in 28.6% of his games.
-He has also produced three or more runs in seven contests.
+- Alvarez has picked up an RBI in 46.9% of his games this year, with more than one RBI in 28.1% of his games.
+He has also driven in three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.